pastebin3/arr_stack/README.md

 sudo docker-compose rm
 ```

-cd to the same directory as .env and run
+cd to the same directory as .env and run (change owner)
 `chown -R $USER:$USER arrdirectory `

 First we should configure the qBittorrent service since it's using a temporary password: